-Little known to the average Joe there are three hamstring muscles.
-Biceps femoris, semimembranosus and semitendinosus if you like your Latin.
-They all originate at the back of the pelvis and attach to either the inside of the outside of the knee as shown.
+There are actually three hamstring muscles – biceps femoris, semimembranosus and semitendinosus.
+They originate at the back of the pelvis and attach to either the inside or the outside of the knee as shown.

-Their main function according to the traditional definition is to flex (bend) the knee ankle up towards your backside.
-They also assist the glutes (your backside in case you’re not down with the lingo!) in extending the legs backwards in walking and running.
-Conversely they resist to motion of straightening the knee.
-The relevance of this we’ll discuss shortly.
+Their main function according to the traditional definition is to flex (bend) the knee moving the ankle up towards your backside.
+They also assist the glutes in extending the legs backwards in walking and running.
+Conversely they resist the motion of straightening the knee.

-Excitingly, if you’re a geek like me, they also are involved in rotation of the leg.
+Excitingly, if you’re a geek like me, they are also involved in rotation of the leg.
+We use this fact to maximise our hamstring stretching in one of the videos below.
 This means, potentially, if your hamstring are not performing their function, you could be more susceptible to rotational injuries.
 Putting your ligaments and cartilage in a more vulnerable position.
-If that’s not motivation to read on I don’t know what is!

 Why Do Hamstrings Get Tight?

 Let’s consider this in increasing complexity.
 Fundamentally all muscles will tighten with straight forward overuse.
-If you’ve done lots of hamstring curls, deadlifts or sprinting that you’re not used to your hamstring will be stiff and tight the next day.
+If you do lots of hamstring curls, deadlifts or sprinting that you’re not used to chances are your hamstring will be stiff and tight the next day.
 But they should recover.
-So why is that some hamstrings just stay that way?
+So why is it that some hamstrings just stay that way?

 To me it suggests continual overload.
 They are simply working too hard most of the time.
 The following movement pattern is one we see frequently at the clinic and is a common culprit for hamstring overload: